yorunoken/HanamiBot/README.md

 Hello!
 This is Hanami, a Discord bot written in TypeScript, using the Bun runtime engine.

-I mainly wrote this bot for my friends, but realized the potential it had, and decided to expand it.
+I mainly wrote this bot for my friends, but after decided to expand it.
 (Like no one else has written an osu!
 Discord bot before, lol.)

 ---